EdgeGallery/community/Security WG/Secure Design/Security Design Guide.md

 5.1 Anti-automation must be in place to prevent breached credential testing, brute forcing, and account lockout attacks.

+## 6. Session Management

+6.1 Authenticate a user, or otherwise for establishing a new user session. without invalidating any existing session identifier gives an attacker the opportunity to steal authenticated sessions.
+**Notice**: Invalidate any existing session identifiers prior to authorizing a new user session.

+6.2 Set sessions/credentials a valid expiration date.

+6.3 Protect the application's sessions from information leakage.
+Make sure that a session's data is not used or visible by other sessions.

-## 6. Security Document
+## 7. Security Document

-6.1 All public function interfaces, RESTful interfaces, local function interfaces, command line interfaces, and default usernames and passwords used for identity authentication must be described in the low-level design (LLD) document.
+7.1 All public function interfaces, RESTful interfaces, local function interfaces, command line interfaces, and default usernames and passwords used for identity authentication must be described in the low-level design (LLD) document.
 **Notice**: All the preceding new interfaces must be described in the LLD document to help users better understand the corresponding modules.

-6.2 External communication connections are necessary for system running and maintenance.
+7.2 External communication connections are necessary for system running and maintenance.
 All communication ports used must be described in the LLD document.
 Dynamic listening ports must be limited to a proper range.
 **Notice**: If external communication ports are not described in the LLD document, user security configuration may be affected.